Hadassah (organization): Operation Reindeer

 1953: Hadassah participates in "Operation Reindeer", a U.S. government program to alleviate food shortages within Israel, particularly within immigrant populations.
 The Hebrew University-Hadassah School of Dental Medicine, founded in cooperation with the Alpha-Omega Dental Fraternity, opens.
 Students train at HMO's Jerusalem dental clinic.

 1954: HMO pilots Ya'al, the "Helping Hand of Hadassah", a volunteer auxiliary of women who serve in Hadassah's medical facilities.
 This innovative Israeli "first" becomes a model for volunteerism in Israel.
 HMO opens Israel's first cardiac surgical unit and its first Department of Psychiatry at the Hebrew University-Hadassah School of Medicine.

 1955: Youth Aliyah begins its day center program with services for youth from Israel's rural and development areas.
 The program rapidly expands to encompass urban youth as well.
 The national headquarters of HWZOA moves into its first "house", a Hadassah owned and occupied building on East 52nd Street in New York City.

 1956: HMO pilots a community health station in the Arab village of Abu Ghosh.
 Young Judaea opens its first Year Course in Israel for high school graduates.

 1958: Construction of the new medical center at Ein Kerem accelerates.
 First Hadassah pilgrimage to Israel.

 1959: HMO introduces open-heart surgery to Israel, installs the cobalt bomb for cancer therapy and graduates the first ten Israel-trained dentists from the Hebrew University-Hadassah School of Dental Medicine.
 As part of Israel's ongoing commitment to aid developing nations, the Hebrew University-Hadassah School of Medicine begins training African and Asian doctors in cooperation with the World Health Organization and Israel's Foreign Ministry.
 The initiative later expands to include South American doctors.

 1961: Hadassah-Ein Kerem opens on June 6 with a joyous moving day.
-Supervised by HMO senior staff, the Israeli Army meticulously and efficiently transports every patient in each of Hadassah's five temporary hospitals to a preassigned bed at the new medical center.
+Supervised by HMO senior staff, the Israeli Army transported every patient in each of Hadassah's five temporary hospitals to a preassigned bed at the new medical center.

 1962: Hadassah turns 50 and celebrates its golden jubilee year.
 The Fannie and Maxwell Abbell Chapel (synagogue) at Hadassah-Ein Kerem is dedicated.
-Marc Chagall's magnificent 12 stained glass windows, each representing one of Israel's 12 tribes, grace the synagogue.
+Marc Chagall's 12 stained glass windows, each representing one of Israel's 12 tribes, grace the synagogue.
 Former National President Dr. Miriam Freund-Rosenthal is responsible for enlisting the noted artist and seeing the project to completion.

 1964: The Hebrew University-Hadassah School of Dental Medicine moves into its new quarters at Hadassah-Ein Kerem.
 Chaim Gross' bronze "Mother and Child" sculpture is installed near the entrance to Hadassah-Ein Kerem.

 1965: The U.S. Agency for International Development (AID) announces its first grant to Hadassah: $335,000 for Hadassah-Ein Kerem and the Alice L. Seligsberg High School.
 Today Hadassah continues to receive generous AID grants earmarked for HMO.
 The Hebrew University-Hadassah School of Medicine moves to new building facilities at Hadassah-Ein Kerem.